HeshamSHY/Turtly-Farmer/README.md

 * Farms wheat automaticlly.
 * Stores output in a chest.
-* Refuels automaticlly.
+* Refuels automatically.
 After refuel, it comes back to where it was before going to refuel.
-* Setup and forget about it, just check on it to refull the fuel chest.
+* Setup and forget about it, just check on it to refill the fuel chest.

 ## How To Setup